 Accurate measurements are non-negotiable for a successful cabinet door replacement.
 If the measurements are even slightly off, the doors won’t hang correctly, leading to uneven gaps or doors that scrape against each other.
 To get it right, you need to measure the cabinet opening’s height and width, then add the desired overlay amount to each dimension.
 This step requires precision, which is why our design and build services include meticulous measurements to guarantee a perfect fit for your custom cabinetry.

-How Hinges and Hardware Work
+A Quick Guide to Hinges and Hardware

 Hinges are the unsung heroes of your kitchen cabinets.
 They do more than just attach the door to the frame; they control how it opens and closes.
 You can choose from concealed hinges that are completely hidden for a clean look or exposed hinges that add a decorative touch.
 Many modern hinges also come with soft-close mechanisms, which prevent doors from slamming shut.
 The right hinges ensure your doors operate smoothly and quietly, adding a touch of luxury to your daily routine.